 When conducting operations during fire season the licensee should be aware that they are responsible to have firefighting hand tools on site sufficient to equip each person working.
-More importantly the licensee should be aware of whether the operations includes what are considered as high risk activities.
-High risk activities are defined in the WR sec 1(3) and generally are activities that are recognized as having a higher likelihood of starting a fire.
+More importantly the licensee should be aware of whether the operations include high risk activities.
+High risk activities are defined in the WR sec 6 and generally are activities that are recognized as having a higher likelihood of starting a fire.
 High risk activities involve the use of engines, so using chain saws for spacing or all harvesting activities.
-These high risk activities have more restrictions as to when and how the activity is to take place.
+These high-risk activities have more restrictions as to when and how the activity is to take place.
 High risk activities have additional firefighting equipment requirements in that not only are firefighting hand tools necessary on site, but they must be supported by an adequate fire suppression system.